-- STAR Kids - Emergency Medicaid, or - Presumptive Eligibility for Pregnant Women (PE). - Facts your drug store will need to bill Medicaid. - The name of your doctor and drug store if you're in the Medicaid Lock-in program.
+- Presumptive Eligibility for Pregnant Women (PE) - Facts your/your child's drug store will need to bill Medicaid. - The name of your/your child's doctor and drug store if you're/they're in the Medicaid Lock-in program.

-The back of the Your Texas Benefits Medicaid card has a website you can visit, www.YourTexasBenefits.com, and a phone number you can call, 1-800-252-8263, if you have questions about the new card.
+The back of the YTB Medicaid card has a website you can visit (www.YourTexasBenefits.com) and a phone number you can call toll-free (1-800-252-8263) if you have questions about the new card.

-If you forget your card, your doctor, dentist, or drug store can use the phone or the Internet to make sure you get Medicaid benefits.
+If you forget your/your child's card, your/your child's doctor, dentist, or drug store can use the phone or the Internet to make sure you/your child get Medicaid benefits.